Ahsankhansadozai/Ahsankhansadozai/README.md

 ### Hi there👋
-I love exploring traveling and continuously  learning new technologies.
+I love traveling and continuously  learning new technologies.

 Currently focussing on iOS development, SwiftUI, Flutter RiverPod, and doing research work on Fake news Detection.